 - Are there drainage issues that need to be corrected first?

 - What is the quality or nature of the soil?
 Is it more sand, silt, or clay?
 Or, maybe you got lucky and have loam (a combination of all 3)?
-The composition helps determine what amendments may be needed and which plants would like to grow there.
+The composition helps determine what amendments may be needed and which plants will settle in nicely.

 If the soil is not workable, consider using raised beds or other containers so you can invest in good soil and put it right where you need it.
 That’s far more economical than trying to improve a vast space.